LCC-Robotics/LCC-Robotics-Avia-2023/README.md

 The project is scaffolded using the PlatformIO framework, as it allows for flexible and platform-agnostic projections with minimal configuration.

-**Important Note**: This project will only work with the `Arduino Mega 2560` or equivalent boards that is compatible with the `megaatmega2560` target, due to the way the project is structured.

 ## Cloning the Repo

 Make sure you have `git` installed on your machine.
 Then, clone this repository by command line: